JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_intro.rst

 When setting up an experiment with an ensemble **B**, both the localization matrix and :math:`\textbf{B}_{\text{ens}}` can be defined in the experiment yaml configuration file with the covariance model set as :code:`ensemble`.

-The setup a localization matrix is very similar to the setup for the parametric **B** described in the previous section as the computational implementation of both :math:`\boldsymbol{\mathcal{L}}` and parametric **B** are identical.
+The setup for a localization matrix is very similar to the setup for the parametric **B** described in the previous section as the computational implementation of both :math:`\boldsymbol{\mathcal{L}}` and parametric **B** are identical.
 One difference is the addition of the :code:`localization` heading under the :code:`covariance model`: